 - In the list of node names, locate your Windows machine and click Accept.

 Now that you’ve finished installing PE and a Windows agent, you’re ready to see what you can do with Puppet.
-Go to Managing Windows configurations to learn how to automate managing services, scheduling tasks, managing users and groups, and more.
-See Installing and using Windows modules to take advantage of pre-existing modules—essentially, Puppet code solutions—that jump-start additional automation tasks.
+Go to Managing Windows Configurations to learn how to automate managing services, scheduling tasks, managing users and groups, and more.